Possible Bearish Inside Day Candle Pattern Detected for Mastercard Inc-A (NYSE:MA) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Mastercard Inc-A (NYSE:MA)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Mastercard Inc-A (NYSE:MA) based on the price action in the company's shares.
-Today's price range of $321.61 and $322.66 is within yesterday's high and low of the day.
+Yesterday's price range of $321.49 and $322.66 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Mastercard Inc-A may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Mastercard Incorporated provides financial transaction processing services.
 The Company offers payment processing services for credit and debit cards, electronic cash, automated teller machines, and travelers checks.
 Mastercard serves customers worldwide.